upday/upday.github.io/_posts/blog/2016-08-23-model-view-controller.md

 In the early days of Android the Model-View-Controller pattern seemed to have confused a lot of developers and led to code that was difficult, if not impossible to unit test.

-The dependence of the View from the Model and having logic in the View steered our code base to a state from which it was impossible to recover without refactoring completely the app.
-What was the new approach in architecture?
+The dependence of the View from the Model and having logic in the View steered our code-base to a state from which it was impossible to recover without refactoring completely the app.
+What was the new approach in architecture and why?
 Find out in a new blog post soon.